mm696626/GameCubeSTMFileGenerator/README.md

   * 2 bytes - Sample Rate
   * 4 bytes - Channel Count (most of the time it's 2) (if mono, then 1)
   * 4 bytes - Audio Channel Data Length (it's the audio data + whatever rounding gets you to the next 0x20 boundary.
 If the file size is divisible, then keep it as is)
-  * 4 bytes - STM Loop Start (must be the start loop in the DSP header - 2 / 2) (the game will crash if the lowest byte isn't 0x02, 0x42, 0x82, or 0xC2 since the loop in the STM header must be exactly divisible by 0x20) (FFFFFFFF if non looping)
+  * 4 bytes - STM Loop Start (must be the start loop in the DSP header - 2 / 2) (the game will crash if the lowest byte isn't 0x02, 0x42, 0x82, or 0xC2 since the loop in the STM header must be exactly divisible by 0x20) (All 4 bytes are FF if non looping)
   * 4 bytes - Audio Channel Data Length (same as above)
   * 4 bytes - Audio Channel Data Length (same as above)
-  * 4 bytes - STM Loop Start (same as above) (00000000 if non looping)
+  * 4 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
-  * 4 bytes - STM Loop Start (same as above) (00000000 if non looping)
+  * 4 bytes - STM Loop Start (same as above) (All 4 bytes are 00 if non looping)
   * 0x20 bytes of 00 padding

 * The Rest of the STM